m-peeler/Furman-Now-Docs/Misc/FutureWork.md

 Currently, dining entries do not include details (such as variations in food within stir fry at the Mongolian grill), nor do they have information about vegitarian/gluten free/shell fish/etc status.
 Including this information would help make the `Dining` screen a more total replacement of the website.

 ## Campus Directory
 Contacts currently only has a limited number of contacts.
-It could be directed by writing a web scraper that goes through the [Directory][campus directory] and pulls the contact information for all staff members, which are displayed on a searchable page either within or in addition to `Contacts`.
+It could be directed by writing a web scraper that goes through the [Directory][Campus Directory] and pulls the contact information for all staff members, which are displayed on a searchable page either within or in addition to `Contacts`.

 ## Major Information
 A list of all majors/minors on campus with links to their requirements and their faculty could be beneficial to students.
 Faculty have mentioned in the past struggling to get to their own department's major maps.